W. G. Grace: "The Doctor"

 Although the early matches were recognised retrospectively, Test cricket began in 1877 when Grace was already 28.
 He played for England in 22 Tests through the 1880s and 1890s, all of them against Australia.
 He was an automatic selection at home, but his only Test-playing tour was to Australia in 1891–92.
 Grace made his debut in 1880, scoring England's first-ever Test century with an innings of 154 at The Oval in what is retrospectively recognised as the inaugural Test match in England.
-His brothers, EM and Fred, were also playing in that match, but Fred died soon afterwards from pneumonia.
+His brothers, E. M. and Fred, were also playing in that match, but Fred died soon afterwards from pneumonia.

 Grace was badly upset by the early death of Fred, to whom he had been especially close despite their different characters.
 Fred's demise has been seen as a major factor in the subsequent decline of the Gloucestershire team, there being a view that "the county was never quite the same without him".
-Apart from WG himself, the only players of Fred's calibre at the time were the leading professionals.
-Unlike the northern and south-eastern counties, Gloucestershire had neither the large home gates nor the necessary funds that could have secured the services of good quality professionals, a new generation of whom was emerging in the likes of Billy Gunn, Maurice Read, and Arthur Shrewsbury.
+Apart from W. G. himself, the only players of Fred's calibre at the time were the leading professionals.
+Unlike the northern and south-eastern counties, Gloucestershire had neither the large home gates nor the necessary funds that could have secured the services of good-quality professionals, a new generation of whom was emerging in the likes of Billy Gunn, Maurice Read, and Arthur Shrewsbury.
 As a result, Gloucestershire fell away in county competition and were no longer a match for Lancashire, Nottinghamshire, Surrey, or Yorkshire.

-Grace was one of the England team that lost the "Ashes Match" at The Oval on 28 and 29 August 1882.
+Grace was one of England's players who lost the "Ashes Match" at The Oval on 28 and 29 August 1882.
 Thanks to Spofforth, who took 14 wickets in the match, Australia won by 7 runs and the legend of The Ashes was born immediately afterwards.
 Grace, who scored 4 and 32, has been held responsible for "firing up" Spofforth.
 This came about through a typical piece of gamesmanship when Grace effected an unsporting, albeit legal, run out of Sammy Jones.